Outside Magazine – Named Chattanooga “Best Town Ever” twice based on readers votes.

 A mountain biking destination.
 With over 100 miles of singletrack within 15 miles of downtown.

 An hour from the Ocoee River.
-The uppers Ocoee was the site of the 1996 Olympic Course for whitewater canoe and kayak events.
+The upper Ocoee was the site of the 1996 Olympic Course for whitewater canoe and kayak events.
 The Middle Ocoee is the most popular and commercially rafted whitewater river in the country seeing over 200,000 commercial rafting guests, and 10,000 private boaters annually.

 World-renowned for training hang gliding pilot hopefuls at the Lookout Mountain Flight Park and Training School.
 People from all over the world come to learn there, and the school graduates more pilots than any other school in the world.